meitar/mailchimp-user-sync/readme.txt

 - Synchronising would stop if a synchronise request failed
 - Conflict with other plugins bundling old versions of Composer, throwing a fatal error on plugin activation
+- Users who were deleted from a list would cause issues, they're now re-subscribed.

 **Improvements**